IIT-PAVIS/Multi-view-3D-Objects-Localization-from-Street-level-Scenes/README.md

     }

 ## Contact
-Any questions or suggestions are welcome!
+Any questions or suggestions are welcomed!

 Javed Ahmad
 [javed.ahmad@iit.it](mailto:javed.ahmad@iit.it) ,